jonnor/datascience-master/dat390/report.md

 ## Feature learning
-Convolutional kernels

-Unsupervised, from random spectrogram patches

-* Clustering.
-Spherical k-means
-* Matrix Factorization.
-Sparse Non-negative MF
-* Stacked AudioEncoder?

-Transfer: Copy from existing models
+To avoid having to manually design or chose convolution kernels, they can be learned from data.

+One simple method is spherical k-means clustering on randomly selected patches.
+`TODO: ref spherical k-means`
+It uses the cosine`????` distance, and the resulting kernel taken as the center of each cluster.
+This has been shown to work well for birdsong classification.
+`TODO: ref Stowell skm`
+An alternative vector quantization method is Sparse Non-negative Matrix Factorization.
-REF.
-"Feature Learning with Matrix Factorization Applied to Acoustic Scene Classification"
+`TODO REF.
+"Feature Learning with Matrix Factorization Applied to Acoustic Scene Classification"`

-Convolutional Neural Networks
+Other unsupervised methods include and Convolutional AutoEncoders (CAE).
+One can also apply convolution to the outputs of convolutions, to obtain a 'deep' model.

+`TODO: ref Stacked Convolutional Auto-Encoders for Hierarchical Feature Extraction`

+If a large amount of labeled data are available, a Convolutional Neural Network (CNN) can be used for supervised learning of deep network of convolution operators.

+CNN models, with many variations, are currently among the best performing models both in in audio classification (as well as image classification).
+`TODO: ref for best perf`

 ## End2End learning

-Using the raw audio input as features with Deep Neural Networks.
+While neural network models are typically applied to spectrogram as input features, it is possible to train a deep neural network classifier that takes the raw audio as input.
+This is often called 'end 2 end' learning.
+`TODO ref`

-Need to learn also the time-frequency decomposition, normally performed by the spectrogram.
+In this case the network needs learn also learn something resembling the time-frequency decomposition normally performed by the spectrogram, which increases the requirements on computation time and .

-Actively researched using advanced models and large datasets.
+It also brings the models further away from how image classification, making it harder to utilize the ever-expanding amount of experience from machine learning on images.

 Can be used in fusion. `REF DCASE2018 submission`

-## Biologically based
-Coclear models
+## Other feature representations
+A large amount of alternative feature representations have been proposed.
+Some have explored wavelet filterbanks and the Scattering transform.
+`TODO: refs`

+Prior to efficient convolutional neural networks, features like Scale Invariant Feature Transform (SIFT) and Histogram of Oriented Gradients (HOG) were developed for images, and have also been applied to spectrograms.
+`TODO: refs`

+Models that more closely mimics the human hearing system include CARFAC.
-CARFAC
+`TODO: ref CARFAC paper`

-Wavelet based
-* Wavelet filterbanks
-* Scattering transform

-Image-features

-* Scale Invariant Feature Transform (SIFT)
-* Histogram of Oriented Gradients (HOG)

 # Pre-processing

-- Noise reduction
-- Source separation
+mean subtraction

 Processing on spectrograms